ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 }
 {CODE-BLOCK/}

-In order to execute the above query we will need to use the following url:
+In order to execute the above query we will need to use the following URL:

 {CODE-BLOCK:plain}
 http://localhost:8080/databases/Northwind/streams/queries?query=from%20Products%20as%20p%0Aload%20p.Category%20as%20c%0Aselect%20%0A%7B%0A%20%20%20%20Name%3A%20p.Name%2C%0A%20%20%20%20Category%3A%20c.Name%2C%0A%7D&format=csv
 {CODE-BLOCK/}

-Going to the above address in a web browser will download you an export.csv file containing following results:
+Going to the above address in a web browser will download an export.csv file containing following results:

 {CODE-BLOCK:plain}
 Name,Category